-Pintchik's debut CD So Glad To Be Here was released in June 2004, followed by Quartets in 2007, both on the Ambient record label.
-About So Glad To Be Here, Ken Micallef wrote in DownBeat "Pintchik's music is fresh, full of light and instantly invigorating (4 stars)."
-In the fall of 2010, she released her third CD We're Here To Listen, as well as a DVD Leslie Pintchik Quartet Live In Concert, both on the Pintch Hard record label.
+Pintchik's debut CD, So Glad To Be Here, was released in 2004, followed by Quartets in 2007.
+In his DownBeat review, Ken Micallef wrote "Pintchik's music is fresh, full of light and instantly invigorating (4 stars)."
+In 2010, she released her third CD We're Here To Listen, as well as a DVD Leslie Pintchik Quartet Live In Concert.
 Jim Wilke, creator of the nationally syndicated Jazz After Hours radio show included We're Here To Listen on his "Best CDs of 2010" list.
-In 2014, Steve Futterman, in The New Yorker magazine, called it "...one of the more captivating recordings to come out so far this year...", and Gary Walker of WBGO jazz radio called it "...a gorgeous display of the trio."
-In his review of the CD in JazzWax.com, Marc Myers wrote "...achingly beautiful...a level of intimacy that is rare today in jazz."
+In 2014, Steve Futterman, in The New Yorker, called her next CD (In The Nature Of Things) "one of the more captivating recordings to come out so far this year."